 A 12-member Board of Directors governs SARA.
 Six directors are elected from Bexar County and two are elected from each of the three other counties with each elected member serving six years.
 Policies established by the Board are executed by the management organization under the direction of a General Manager appointed by the Board.
 SARA has the statutory authority to impose an ad valorem tax for use in planning, operations and maintenance activities only.
 Its tax is statutorily limited to two cents per $100 of assessed property valuation.
-The FY 2015-2016 ad valorem tax rate is set at $0.01729 per $100 assessed valuation and the amended 2017-2018 budget is $241.7 million.
+The current ad valorem tax rate is set at $0.01858 per $100 assessed property valuation.
+The adopted FY 2018-2019 budget is $222.4 million.

 Inspiring Actions for Healthy Creeks and Rivers.

 Committed to Safe, Clean, Enjoyable Creeks and Rivers.